How to Set up a New Laptop with Windows 10

-We all have that moment in life when after bringing home our newly bought laptop, we all ask that first question, “How to set up my new windows laptop?”.
+We all have that moment in life when after bringing home our newly bought laptop, we all ask that first question, “How to Set up a New Laptop with Windows 10?”.

 Steps to Follow

 First, in the “System” menu of Windows Settings, make sure the scale and layout are set to 100% in the “Display” tab for sometimes the scale defaults to 150%.